ryantd42/NY-Legislative-Git/2023/S6584C-2023/bill.md

-  printed to be committed to  the  Committee  on  Finance  --  committee discharged  and  said  bill  committed  to  the  Committee on Rules -- ordered to a third reading, amended and ordered  reprinted,  retaining its place in the order of third reading
+  printed to be committed to  the  Committee  on  Finance  --  committee discharged  and  said  bill  committed  to  the  Committee on Rules -- ordered to a third reading, amended and ordered  reprinted,  retaining its  place in the order of third reading -- recommitted to the Commit- tee on Finance in accordance with Senate Rule 6, sec.
+8  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT  to  amend  the  executive law, in relation to the collection of certain demographic information by  certain  state  agencies,  boards, departments and commissions